 Sri Lanka's abundant wildlife, unique birdlife and diverse topography are arguably one of the island's greatest attractions.
 There aren't too many places on this earth that can boast having the highest leopard population density in the world!
 With diverse topography ranging from prehistoric rock and mud plains, to moist monsoon forests and marine wetlands, Yala National Park offers you the opportunity to see these magnificent cats on safaris that can last for up to seven hours!

-Colonialism left its mark on this small island nation and the results can be seen in the plantation-rich and culturally distinct mountain regions of Nuwara Eliya and Kandy.
-A comprehensive insight into the plantation history of the island ends with the ultimate indulgence - accommodation inside a once functioning tea factory!
+Colonialism left its mark on this small island nation and the results can be seen in the plantation-rich and culturally distinct mountain regions of Ella and Kandy.

 4 Reviews of Sri Lanka tailor made tours